kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 To use vsphere in supervisor mode it is required to add it to the list of enabled providers in your `tilt-setting.yaml/json` (note that we are also adding `vsphere-supervisor`, which is a variant that deploys the supervisor's CRDs);
 in this case, it is also required to add both the `vm-operator` and `vcsim.

+NOTE: before using `vm-operator` for the first time, you have to run `make vm-operator-manifest-build` in the CAPV folder.

 ```yaml
 ...